 There could be controversy if the Proposed Action is not undertaken.
 The VA anticipates that there is only enough room to provide interment services for the next 3 to 5 years.
 Once the cemetery is filled, veterans and their families would be required to travel substantial distances to other VA cemeteries if they wish to utilize a VA national cemetery.
 In addition, sedimentation and loss of Veterans Lake would likely create complaints from the Dallas-Fort Worth veteran community who are accustomed to the high aesthetic quality that the cemetery maintains.
-Loss of the current wetland mitigation area as an approved mitigation area due to negligence would create the need for a costly alternate plan to be developed in order to CWA.
-A formal violation of the CWA and funding needed to regain c the expense of taxpayers and budgeting for other important projects, a compliance would come at
+Loss of the current wetland mitigation area as an approved mitigation area due to negligence would create the need for a costly alternate plan to be developed in order to be in compliance with the CWA.
+A formal violation of the CWA and funding needed to regain compliance would come at the expense of taxpayers and budgeting for other important projects, and likely raise objections.